MischaU8/yumyum/commands/delete-redundant-topology_o-6l2TIEEGY.md

 Version:
 Uploaded: 2023-04-19

-yum yum
+To remove any redundant control points edges or faces from a selection such as these control points on this curve press the `F` key on the keyboard, type in `delete` and click *Delete Redundant Topology*.

-Floyd here with a quick look at the delete redundant topology command in Plasticity to remove any redundant control points edges or faces from a selection such as these control points on this curve press the F key on the keyboard type in delete and click delete redundant topology use this handy command to quickly remove unneeded components
+Use this handy command to quickly remove unneeded components.